alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### The Async Reality (Async composition friction)

 In modern C#, almost all I/O is asynchronous and returns `Task<T>`.
-That means you often end up composing *two* effects at once: async (`Task`) and failure (`Result`).
+That means you often end up stacking effects: async (`Task`) and failure (`Result`).

-Crucial realization: `Task<T>` is **monad-like** in shape: you can map by awaiting and transforming the result, and bind by awaiting and returning another task.[^task-monad]
+A useful mental model: `Task<T>` composes too. `await` + projection is basically `Map`, and `await` + returning another task is basically `Bind`.[^task-monad]

-The friction shows up when you have `Task<Result<...>>` and want to keep the same linear `Bind` flow.
+The annoying case is `Task<Result<...>>`: you want to keep the same straight-line `Bind` flow, but you can’t without a couple helper methods.

-> Pedantry corner: `Task` is "hot" (often starts immediately), and exceptions/cancellation are part of the model, so the strict monad laws get more subtle than in a pure `Async<T>`.

-Without async bridges, you can’t chain `Task<Result<...>>` with the same linear flow — you end up manually `await`-ing and unwrapping each step.

-To fix this, you need "Async Bridges" (e.g., `BindAsync` or `SelectManyAsync`).

-We aren’t building those extensions here; production libraries (LanguageExt, FluentResults, CSharpFunctionalExtensions) provide them.

-### A Warning on Implementation
+Libraries usually call these things `BindAsync`, `MapAsync`, or `SelectManyAsync`.
+I’m not going to build them here (there are a lot of sharp edges around cancellation/exceptions/hot tasks), but most `Result` libraries already have them.

+### If you want this in real code
-Async combinators need careful handling (cancellation, exceptions).
-Rolling your own `Result` is fine for learning; for production, prefer a library:
+Async combinators need careful handling.
+If you need async + `Result` composition, pick a library and use its async helpers:
 - ErrorOr (Simple, struct-based)
 - FluentResults (Rich features)
 - LanguageExt (Strict functional style)

-Then the pipeline stays linear:
+With those, the pipeline stays linear:

 ```csharp
 // What these libraries allow you to do: